 This course helps children learn Chinese via playing games and discussing fun topics.
-Chinese teachers will help develop children's language skills in four aspects: listening, speaking, reading and writing.
-Chinese lessons for kids are divided into 6 different levels, ranging from Beginner Level to Advanced Level.
+Children will develop their language skills in four aspects: listening, speaking, reading and writing.
+Chinese lessons for kids are divided into 6 different levels, ranging from beginner to advanced.

 Preschool Style Chinese Class